Office in Statistics Building, Room 117

 Undergraduate Majors

-The college’s eight departments offer twelve undergraduate majors, all leading to a Bachelor of Science degree which requires a minimum of 120 credits including 42 or more credits in upper-division courses.
+The college’s eight departments offer eleven undergraduate majors, all leading to a Bachelor of Science degree which requires a minimum of 120 credits including 42 or more credits in upper-division courses.
 The undergraduate major in Neuroscience is offered jointly with the College of Veterinary Medicine and Biomedical Sciences.

 All College of Natural Sciences students have the ability to work with an academic advisor to plan the coursework necessary to graduate from CSU.
 The College of Natural Sciences also provides students with the opportunity to seek specialized career counseling from a career education manager in the CSU Career Center.
 Our services are offered to all Natural Sciences students and alumni in all aspects of their career development.
 Additionally, pre-health professions advisors are available at the Collaborative for Student Achievement, located in Canvas Stadium, East Building, 1415 Meridian Ave.